hannahmkrasnick/CPSC210-Project/README.md

 - As a user, I want to be view my shelves and which books are on those shelves
 - As a user, I want to be able to save my Book Room to file
 - As a user, I want to be able to load my Book Room from file

+## Phase 4: Task 2
+I chose to implement the first option.
+I made my BookRoom class robust, and made addShelfToRoom throw a DuplicateBookshelfNameException if someone tries to add a shelf to the room when it already exists.